A5H73Y/Parkour/docs/index.md

 Whether you are setting the plugin up as a mini-game, or as a dedicated Parkour server, the powerful configuration will allow you to choose exactly how you want the plugin to work.
 A 'ParkourKit' is a set of customisable Materials which will add a whole new level of fun to each Course.

 Parkour uses a database to store all the leaderboards for each Course, allowing for powerful and customisable results.
-By default, the plugin will create a SQLite database locally in the plugins folder, in a folder named 'sqlite-db', however if you wish to use a MySQL server of your choice, this can be configured in the `config.yml`.
+By default, the plugin will create a SQLite database locally in the `plugins` folder, in a folder named `sqlite-db`, however if you wish to use a MySQL server of your choice, this can be configured in the `config.yml`.

+## Featured Servers

+These are servers that utilise the Parkour plugin well for you to try it out.

+    Name: Fancycraft
+    Server IP: fancycraft.cc
+    Version: 1.16.5